bcc-code/directus-schema-sync/README.md

 ### Tips

+**Order matters** when importing and exporting.
+For example if you have a collection (A) with a relation to another collection (B), then ensure in the config that collection (B) comes first.
+This is so when we import, we first import B, then A. Deletions happen afterward in the reverse order.

-You can create additional config files with the other config files, and set the name on the `SCHEMA_SYNC_CONFIG` env variable.
+You can create **additional config files** with the other config files, and set the name on the `SCHEMA_SYNC_CONFIG` env variable.
 For example to include a test data set used during testing in CI/CD.
 Additional config files need to export `syncCustomCollections` object like in the `config.js` file.

 View the comments in the `config.js` file for more information.